valenjet/upskill-in-testing-with-csharp/manuscript/ch01/chapter01.md

 Failed!  - Failed:     1, Passed:     0, Skipped:     0, Total:     1, Duration: 4 ms - Tests.GettingStarted.dll (net8.0)
 ```

+Notice the message ... **Failed!  - Failed:     1**

-Your test fails.
-You haven't created the implementation yet.
+Your one test failed because you haven't created the implementation yet.

-So, the test failed because **we expected it to fail**.
+But that's a good thing; the test failed because **we expected it to fail**.

 ## Why start with a failing test?